Mark Taylor (cricketer): Retirement

 Taylor retired from professional cricket in early 1999 after the Ashes series.
 On Australia Day, he was named the Australian of the Year.
 He was awarded an Australian Sports Medal in 2000 and a Centenary Medal in 2001.
 He was inducted into the Sport Australia Hall of Fame in 2002 and made an Officer of the Order of Australia in 2003.
 In 2011, he was inducted into the Cricket Hall of Fame by the CA.

 He is now a commentator for Channel Nine for 21 years.
 Despite the network losing the TV rights in April 2018, Taylor re-signed for another three years to give his expert analysis on the Ashes 2019, 2019 Cricket World Cup & 2020 T20 World Cup and as a digital contributor.

 He mainly commentates on One Day International and Test matches in Australia until the network's final year of cricket telecasts, so he can now spend more time with his family.
 He used to also appear on The Cricket Show with Simon O'Donnell, and is a spokesman for Fujitsu air-conditioners.
 He also commentates for radio.

 Taylor is patron of the Mark Taylor Shield Cricket competition run for NSW Catholic Primary schools in and around the Sydney region.
 On 6 November 2011, Waitara Oval, the home of the Northern District Cricket Club, had its name formally changed to Mark Taylor Oval, to honour its former First Grade captain and life member.

 In October 2015, The Primary Club of Australia announced that Mark Taylor had accepted the role of Twelfth Man and Patron following the passing of their former Patron, Richie Benaud OBE.
-He also became Director of Cricket Australia, who commissioned a replacement cap for Benaud, only for his ill health and subsequent passing to have the cap presented to his wife.
+He also became Director of Cricket Australia, and commissioned a replacement cap for Benaud.
+Benaud died before he could receive it, so the cap was presented to his wife.